emberm-86/Swiss-Re-1345-1/README.md

 2
 ```

-#### II/b coffee product: type the code the type of extra and the quantity, you can ignore the further extra selection with 'n'
+#### II/b coffee product: type the code, then the type of extra and the quantity, you can ignore the further extra selection with 'n'
 ``` bash
 Please choose another product with the code(second column) or submit your order(x), cancel(c): sc